• Skip to primary navigation

 Instructions

-• Combine garlic, balsamic vinegar, soy sauce, 2 tablespoon cooking oil, 2 teaspoon salt, and dried thyme.
+• Combine garlic, balsamic vinegar, soy sauce, 2 Tablespoons cooking oil, 2 teaspoons salt, and dried thyme.
 Add steak and turn to coat in marinade.
 Pierce it a few times with a fork to help the marinade soak in.
 Let steak marinate while preparing potatoes.
 (If it will be less than 15 minutes and you just took the steak out of the fridge, you can leave it out so that it comes to room temperature before cooking.
 If it will be any longer, return it to the fridge.)

 • Preheat oven to 450°F / 232°C.